Travel insurance information for staff

 - luggage, personal effect, and travel documents (there are limits to what you can claim in each category and a $500 excess applies to electronic goods, except cameras).

 To help staff optimise their travel plans and provide some flexibility in travel bookings, our coverage includes limited private travel.
-Conditions apply, so please refer to the information below for important information regarding what this does and does not cover or check with the Risk Officer.
+Conditions apply, so please refer to the information below for important information regarding what this does and does not cover or check with the CS&C Insurance.

 Private travel insurance is only available to staff when:

 - the purpose of the trip is primarily for business (50% or more of the trip is business related), and

 - private travel days do not exceed five days in total

 If these two conditions are not met, private insurance cover will not be available and we recommend that you purchase your own travel insurance cover for any private component of your trip or for your entire trip.

 - Your return trip to Australia is considered private if the last day of the trip is private (even if flight is paid for by the University).